 - Allow customers to contribute to new fashion ideas

-4. Invite Them to Exclusive Clubs
+4. Invite Them to VIP Clubs

 Access (or lack of access) to certain benefits is what adds true spice to a privilege program.
 Knowing that only the crème de la crème of the community is allowed to access a certain feature makes that feature more desirable for customers across the board.
 For this reason, consider setting up special interest groups that revolve around your most popular products.